OKTAYMERCAN/CORAL-VXGI/README.md

 CORAL VXGI is a voxel based, real time **ray traced global illumination** shaderpack for Minecraft Java Edition.
 Very customizable shaderpack, you can thinkerin almost every settings in shaderpack settings.

 I wanted to create my own shaderpack because the existing ones are either paid or locked behind paywalls or subscriptions thats frustrathing.
 I decided to make my own, but due to life circumstances, I didn't have the time or the necessary skills to do it from scratch.
-So, I purchased a paid AI subscription and then start making CORAL VXGI to test how much the technology has advanced and what it's capable of, while also bringing my dream of a flawless shaderpack to life to share with the community.
+So, I purchased a paid AI subscription (Claude Pro) and then start making CORAL VXGI to test how much the technology has advanced and what it's capable of, while also bringing my dream of a flawless shaderpack to life to share with the community.

 ## 🚀 Key Features